EAC Resources

 BATS provide critical ecosystem services and are essential to a healthy planet.
 To find out some amazing bat facts, myths or truths, threats to bats, how to help bats and how to place and install a "bat house" click here to view the educational pamphlet.

-WHEN PLANTING TREES in new developments or on your own private property, the EAC recommends you choose from the list of species identified by the Pittsburgh Shade Tree Commission.
+WHEN PLANTING TREES in new developments or on your own private property, the Pittsburgh Shade Tree Commission has prepared a helpful list of species to provide guidance on species selection.

 HOW TO PLANT YOUR TREES - Visit arborday.org for instructions based on the kind of tree you are going to plant.
 Look at the root configuration to determine the best planting process.